unoplatform/uno/doc/articles/dummies1.md

 # How to migrate existing UWP code to Uno

-There are two separate paths for using an existing UWP codebase on top of uno:
+There are two separate paths for using an existing UWP codebase on top of Uno:
 - An existing UWP application
 - An existing UWP library